FredericRP/Standard-Assets/README.md

 # Standard-Assets
 Assets used in almost all of our projects.
 Some are quite old but still useful.

+## Asset Bundle Tool

+A simple local loader for asset bundles and an editor window that allows to export AssetBundles from unity.

 ## Bucket

 A bucket (or bean bag) is a tool to get random numbers within an interval only once.
 ![bucket](images/bucket.png)

 ## Event Handler